cjs675/COP-2800/notes/ch4/notes.md

     - boolean fields set to false
     - fields that are object refs (String fields) set to null
 - if we don't want each field in an object to hold these default values, can write own constructor
-- any constructor you write:
+- any constructor we write:
   - must have same name as class it constructs
   - cannot have a return type (not even void)
 - normally, constructors declared __public__ so other classes can instantiate objects that belong to the class